 The ordeal finally ended when Beausoleil stabbed Gary twice in the chest.
 Gary didn’t die immediately and started to make loud gurgling sounds, Atkins and Brunner then smothered Gary with a pillow.

 After Gary died Beausoleil wrote the words “Political Piggy” and drew a paw print on the wall in Gary’s blood, in an attempt to make authorities think the Black Panthers committed the murder.

 Before the trio left they covered Gary’s body with a blanket, took his bagpipes and two pink slips for his cars and took the cars to Spahn Ranch.

 Booked For Murder

 A couple of days later, the California Highway Patrol found Robert Beausoleil sleeping in Gary’s Fiat station wagon.
 It was not long before Beausoleil was booked for the murder of Gary Hinman.
 Brunner and Atkins were subsequently charged for the murder.

 Atkins was arrested in October 1969 for her involvement in the murder.
-At that point, the police did not know who was responsible for the Tate-LaBianca murders.
-But Atkins implicated herself in jail, when she is said to have admitted to cellmates that she stabbed Ms. Tate, tasted her blood and used it to write “Pig” on the front door of the house.
+At that point, the police did not know who was responsible for the Tate-LaBianca murders, but Atkins implicated herself in jail, when she admitted to cellmates that she stabbed Sharon Tate, tasted her blood and used it to write “Pig” on the front door of the house.

 Brunner received immunity from prosecution to testify against both Beausoleil and Atkins.